 Craig G. Cannon

 Craig G. Cannon was most recently the Director of Choral Organizations at Duquesne University in Pittsburgh.
 While at Duquesne he directed the Voices of Spirit and the Pappert Women’s Chorale.
 Mr. Cannon has been appointed as the Artistic Director of the Pittsburgh Boy Choir and is also the Musical Director and Founder of Belle Voci of Pittsburgh.
 In 2013, Craig retired as the Director of Choral Activities at Fox Chapel Area High School.
 Under Cannon’s direction, the FCAHS choral ensembles were selected to sing at numerous PMEA & ACDA conventions and toured extensively.
 Mr. Cannon is a life member of ACDA and completed a two-year term as President of ACDA’s Eastern Division.

 Dr. Miguel Ángel Felipe

-Tesfa Wondemagegnehu, Director of Choral Ministries at Westminster Presbyterian Church in Minneapolis, previously served as the conductor of The Radio Choir from American Public Media and manager of APM’s Choral Works Initiative, in St. Paul, MN.
+Tesfa Wondemagegnehu serves as the conductor of the Viking Chorus and the Chapel Choir at St. Olaf College.
+Wondemagegnehu most recently was the Director of Choral Ministries at Westminster Presbyterian Church of Minneapolis, where he co-founded the Justice Choir movement with noted composer Abbie Betinis.
 As a high school teacher, he was named Orange County Public School’s Teacher of the Year and received the Macy’s National Magic of Teaching Award.
 He led his choirs in performances at state conventions of ACDA and the FMEA.
 Wondemagegnehu has performed, presented workshops, and conducted honor choirs across the United States, Canada, Germany, Austria, Hungary, and Costa Rica.
-Contact: email@example.com